Learn to Unlearn: A Survey on Machine Unlearning: From learning to unlearning

+Privacy concerns, security, and performance optimization underpin the need for machine unlearning in the broader landscape of machine learning models and their applications.

-In 2016, the European Union (EU) implemented the General Data Protection Regulation (GDPR), widely recognized as the most stringent legislation regarding data privacy and security globally~\cite{voigt2017eu}.
-This regulation enforces obligations on organizations worldwide that target or collect data relating to individuals within the EU.
-It recognizes novel data privacy rights to grant individuals greater autonomy over their data, including the right to erasure (i.e. {\em right to be forgotten}).
+Firstly, from a privacy protection perspective, the European Union (EU) implemented the General Data Protection Regulation (GDPR) in 2016, which is widely recognized as the most stringent legislation regarding data privacy and security globally~\cite{voigt2017eu}.
+This regulation enforces obligations on organizations worldwide that collect or use data relating to individuals within the EU.
+It recognizes novel data privacy rights to grant individuals greater autonomy over their data, including the right to erasure (i.e., {\em right to be forgotten}).

-This right to erasure holds significant relevance to machine unlearning.
-More specifically, this data right permits individuals to request that data curators eliminate their individual data from the training dataset of machine learning models, and potentially the trained models themselves, when certain conditions are met, such as when one objects to the data processing and one's personal data are being processed for direct marketing purposes.

-In 2018, California passed the California Consumer Privacy Act (CCPA)~\footnote{https://oag.ca.gov/privacy/ccpa}, providing consumers with substantial control over the personal information that businesses collect about them.
-It defines personal information as data that identifies, relates to, describes, is capable of being linked with, or could be linked to, a particular consumer or household.
-The CCPA grants Californian consumers the entitlement to discover what personal information businesses have collated on them, how it is utilized and shared, the right to delete the collected personal information (with certain exceptions), the right to decline the selling of their personal information, and the right to non-discrimination for using their CCPA rights.

-The right to delete data in the CCPA is the equivalent of the right to erasure in the GDPR.
-Recently, California established the California Privacy Rights Act (CPRA)~\footnote{https://oag.ca.gov/privacy/ccpa}, also known as ``CCPA 2.0''.
+In 2018, California passed the California Consumer Privacy Act (CCPA)\footnote{https://oag.ca.gov/privacy/ccpa}, providing consumers with substantial control over the personal information that businesses collect about them.
+The ``right to delete data'' defined in the CCPA is the equivalent of the right to erasure in the GDPR.
+Recently, California established the California Privacy Rights Act (CPRA)\footnote{https://oag.ca.gov/privacy/ccpa}, also known as ``CCPA 2.0''.
 This Act extensively expands and modifies the CCPA, rendering it comparable to the GDPR.
 The CPRA came into effect in January 2023.
+Over the same period, the Australian Privacy Act Review Report\footnote{https://www.ag.gov.au/rights-and-protections/publications/privacy-act-review-report} has recommended adding the ``right to be forgotten'' to Australian legislation.

+Secondly, in the realm of cybersecurity, machine unlearning is crucial for poisoning attack recovery.
+This involves the removal of maliciously injected, poisoned data samples, which could otherwise adversely affect the model's predictive accuracy or behaviour.

+Lastly, from a performance optimization perspective, machine unlearning aids in eliminating the influence of low-quality data samples.
+These may have been incorporated during the training process and could have degraded the overall performance of the model.
+Hence, unlearning these specific instances can enhance the model's efficiency and effectiveness~\cite{cao2015towards,guo2020certified,nguyen2020variational}.
+Therefore, machine unlearning emerges as an essential aspect of managing and improving ML models in contemporary data-driven applications.